There's a rifle above the bar because the name of the place is "The Winchester".

 Chekhov, master of the short story, gave this advice: if it's not essential, don't include it in the story.

-Sadly the term has come to mean, around the internet, "an insignificant object that later turns out to be important."
+The term has come to mean "an insignificant object that later turns out to be important."
 For example, a character may find a mysterious necklace that turns out to be the power source to the Doomsday Device

 , but at the time of finding the object it does not seem important.
 The necklace was essential to the story, but its introduction downplayed its importance.
 Chekhov's advice was not necessarily to conceal importance, but to just not spend time on things that are not important.